 - Pat dry your defrosted fish fillet (to absorb moisture that may cause your grease to splatter).

 - Season both sides of the tilapia with the seasoning blend.

 - Heat oil in a non-stick skillet over medium-high heat.
 You want relatively high heat so that the fish sears in the oil instead of absorbing the oil.

 - Place seasoned fish in skillet gently and leave it alone for 4 minutes.

-- Gently flip the fish fillets and finish cooking on remaining side.
-This will take anywhere from 2-4 minutes depending on thickness of tilapia fillet.
+- Gently flip the fish fillets and finish cooking on the remaining side.
+This will take anywhere from 2-4 minutes depending on the thickness of the tilapia fillet.

 How do you know if tilapia is done?